-Friends, let me close with a story about someone who could have been very angry and used that anger for revenge but chose instead to pursue justice according to God's laws.
+Friends, let me tell you a story of someone who could have been very angry and used that anger for revenge but chose instead to pursue justice according to God's laws.

 It's the story of Nelson Mandela, a name that many of you are familiar with - and whatever you might think of the events and his actions which lead to his spending twenty seven years in prison, the fact is that he had many reasons and a lot of time to build up anger sitting in jail.